Vegz78/McAirpos/README.md

 I would really appreciate feedbacks from your own experiences with McAirpos and maybe pick up some tricks of the trade while we sort out the bugs together!

 ## Development news
+[**2021.12.18:**](https://github.com/Vegz78/McAirpos/commit/6e44f74b150ef48080533103e9bbebcb17321e8f) New automatic installation scripts for McAirpos on Recalbox 8 - one for analog/jack audio and one for HDMI audio.
+[Larger refactoring and bug fixes of the launCharc launcher](https://github.com/Vegz78/McAirpos/commit/22ec726494376ea68551cbc0dc4b8eac1692ad39) and some more bugfixes.<br>
+[**2021.12.16:**](https://github.com/Vegz78/McAirpos/commit/b3caca09a71e2c5f4e131a6593a5c7fa232f0ccc) Added McAirpos support for Recalbox 8, including Python 3.x support in addition to 2.7 for uinput-mapper, fix for broken HDMI alsa audio in MCA games and testing and verifying support for the Retroflag GPi case controller.
+Thank you very much, [@rdmueller](https://github.com/rdmueller), for testing changes and the GPi controller, and contributing to solutions!<br>
 [**2021.07.13:**](https://github.com/Vegz78/McAirpos/issues/17#issuecomment-879092813) Tested McAirpos running ok with keyboard and gamepad controllers on fresh RetroPie 4/400 image, v4.7.1(buster, kernel 5.4.72).<br>
 [**2021.07.06:**](https://github.com/Vegz78/McAirpos/commit/03a88f802ca0939b253b196eb65b931301887831) Major revision of the _arcade1&2.py_ controller configuration files.<br>
 [**2021.06.29:**](https://github.com/Vegz78/McAirpos#default-and-modifying-the-layout-for-controls) Updated controller configuration section in README.md.<br>